blackmidiuser/immersive-water-1.21.x/README.md

 # immersive-water-1.21.x
-Ported/Backported Immersive Water to older and newer 1.21 versions.
-Feel free to use in any modpacks!
+Makes Immersive Water work with any 1.21 version